 Terrapin Hideaway

-Hike Length: Approximately 1 mile (can be lengthened to 5 miles with the addition of the Cedar Falls loop)
+Hike Length: Approximately 1 mile.
+You can extend it to 5 miles by adding the Cedar Falls loop.

 Parking: Hocking Hills State Park Visitor Center, 19988 OH-664 Scenic, Logan, OH 43138